BenjaminNolan/etc/README.md

 GitHub's suggested name of `mustachioed-octo-tribble` was very tempting, but I went with `etc` instead since it was more accurate. ;)

-/etc/profile.d/motd.sh is probably the most useful script here for people that /aren't/ me, as it prints out on login (or source /etc/profile) the server's FQDN, public and private IPv4 and IPv6 addresses, and distribution name and version.
+`/etc/profile.d/motd.sh` and `/etc/profile.d/git_prompt.sh` are probably the most useful scripts here for people that /aren't/ me.

+`/etc/profile.d/motd.sh` prints out on login (or `source /etc/profile`) the server's FQDN, public and private IPv4 and IPv6 addresses, and distribution name and version.

+`/etc/profile.d/git_prompt.sh` adds the currently active git branch name to the prompt when you cd to a git repository.